Please note that this page is automatically translated.

 Materiality

-We recognize that reducing food waste is an important social issue for the restaurant industry, and are further strengthening our existing efforts.
-Furthermore, to continue delivering high-quality, delicious products at affordable prices, it is important to minimize food waste.
-To that end, we are promoting a variety of measures, including digital transformation and utilizing fish throughout the Group.
-We are also considering effectively utilizing resources and reducing waste-related costs by reusing food waste, such as leftovers, as feed or biomass fuel.
+We view reducing food waste as an important social issue and are stepping up our efforts to do so.
+In order to continue delivering high-quality, delicious products at affordable prices, it is important to minimize food waste.
+To that end, we are promoting a variety of measures, including digital transformation and group-wide food ingredient utilization.
+We are also considering reusing food waste as feed or biomass fuel, with the aim of making effective use of resources and reducing disposal costs.

 Reducing food waste using digital transformation and AI